piercingecho/knapsack-parallel/README.md

 This is a survey into parallel C libraries using the knapsack problem.

+Note: this is currently in progress.
+Improved functionality (e.g. a makefile) is planned for the near future..

+## Sequential Version

+This version of the program is currently disabled.
+To re-enable it, ctrl+f the `knapsack_sequential.c` file for "main_sequential", and rename the function to "main".
+This is because the functions in that file are being used for other implementations, and I will only be able to improve the code architecture later.

 ### Instructions to Run Program

 In the terminal, run: